Kcole3/datasci_223/Readme.md

 pandas 2.2.0
 numpy 1.25.2
 matplotlib 3.8.2
+* Please run entire notebook.
+Section where data was "dirty-fied" was removed, as was captured in uploaded dirty picklefiles

 ## Difficulties with Assignment #2
 * Understanding the format of the data (particularly the image data) was the most challenging, as I needed to learn about how image data is stored, what image "hasing" was, etc.